A Role and Identity Based Perspective

 Chapter 7: Conclusion and Practical Advice

-This ﬁnal chapter contains a summary of the book’s main argument as well as conclusions regarding the potential consequences of the roleand identity-induced dynamics for the individual family members and the family’s business.
+7. Conclusion and practical advice This ﬁnal chapter contains a summary of the book’s main argument as well as conclusions regarding the potential consequences of the roleand identity-induced dynamics for the individual family members and the family’s business.
 The chapter ends with some practical advice, extracted from the discussions throughout the book, on how to – from a role and identity perspective – in practice manage family business dynamics.
 Towards a conclusion This book is the result of research aiming at understanding family business dynamics by acknowledging, as opposed to reducing, its complexity.
 It was written in the belief that there is a need to dig into the complexity and the multi-dimensionality of family businesses in order to enhance the understanding of these organisations.
 Acknowledging complexity implies, however, a risk with respect to summarisations and conclusions, as packaging the understanding neatly and nicely into a model or a few sentences implies a risk of (over-)simpliﬁcation.
 At the same time, conceptualising complex 143 HALL 9781845428303 PRINT.indd 143 12/06/2012 15:19 144 Family business dynamics realities in ways that make them comprehensible lies at the very core of qualitative research.
-The following concluding summary, representing the core of the discussions throughout the book, is the result of attempting to simultaneously acknowledge and conceptualise complexity: The family business has an inherent dynamic, based on family relations, with the potential of rendering the business a continuous advantageous business development under the condition that the family is aware of and is able to meet the inherent challenges of role transition,...
+The following concluding summary, representing the core of the discussions throughout the book, is the result of attempting to simultaneously acknowledge and conceptualise complexity: The family business has an inherent dynamic, based on family relations, with the potential of rendering the business a continuous advantageous business development under the condition that the family is aware of and is able to meet the...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.